Stanislao Gastaldon: "Musica proibita"

-Your lips and your solemn eyes...)
+Your lips and your solemn eyes...

 A common misconception about the song's origin is that it is an aria from Gastaldon's opera, Mala Pasqua!, and the only surviving piece from the work.
 In fact, it is neither.
 It was published as a salon song for solo soprano and piano in 1881, nine years before Mala Pasqua! premiered.
 The Mala Pasqua! score (and the libretto) were published by Ricordi in 1890 and copies are held in several libraries in the United States and Europe.
 Dedicated to the Italian baritone Felice Giachetti, "Musica proibita" was Gastaldon's second published work, and the first of six songs for which he also wrote the lyrics using the pseudonym "Flick-Flock".
 Its success was enormous.
 Ten years later, a journalist writing in the Gazzetta musicale di Milano recalled how the song soon became a way for timid young lovers all over Italy to express their affection in words that were both uninhibited and emotionally moving.
 He went on:

 What an invasion, what an inundation, how deafening it was back then!
 In every house, in every street, in every café, everyone wanted to kiss their raven hair, in every style and in every possible way of singing out of tune.

 Shortly after its publication in Italy, "Musica proibita" was published in English as "Unspoken Words" (with a text by D'Arcy Jaxone) and in French as "La chanson défendue".
 It has since been arranged for every voice type as well as transcribed for flute and violin, violin solo, piano solo, guitar, mandolin, accordion, military band, and solo voice and orchestra.
 It was recorded in several different versions on early gramophone and cylinder recordings starting in 1900, and although the words express the thoughts of a young girl, "Musica proibita" became a staple of the tenor concert repertoire (sometimes with the text adjusted).
-Among the tenors who have recorded it over the years are Enrico Caruso in 1917, Beniamino Gigli in 1933, Richard Tauber in 1936, Aureliano Pertile, Mario Del Monaco, Mario Lanza in 1952 and 1959, Giuseppe di Stefano in 1961, Luciano Pavarotti in 1984, Placido Domingo, José Carreras (who also sang it in several Three Tenors concerts) in 1979 and 1993, Andrea Bocelli in 2002, and Christian Ketter in 2014.
+Among the tenors who have recorded it over the years are Enrico Caruso in 1917, Beniamino Gigli in 1933, Richard Tauber in 1936, Aureliano Pertile, Mario Del Monaco, Mario Lanza in 1952 and 1959, Giuseppe Di Stefano in 1961, Luciano Pavarotti in 1984, Plácido Domingo, José Carreras (who also sang it in several Three Tenors concerts) in 1979 and 1993, Andrea Bocelli in 2002, and Christian Ketter in 2014.
 "Musica proibita" was also the inspiration, title, and theme song of a 1943 Italian film directed by Carlo Campogalliani and starring Tito Gobbi, a tortuous story of a noblewoman who opposes the marriage of her niece to the son of a famous baritone who had once been the noblewoman's "forbidden love".